Archive How to Turn off the Internet on Certain Devices

 Use Parental Controls to Block Your Child’s Internet Access

-So, what’s the solution to letting your child use the internet while protecting them from the risks lurking in the cyber world?
+So, what’s the solution to letting your child have a reasonable amount of screen time while protecting them from the risks lurking in the cyber world?
 My answer is to use parental control apps such as Safes to monitor and control your child’s internet access.

 How Does Safes Protect My Child Online?

-Using Safes, you can block harmful apps and websites and search keywords on your child’s phone, tablet, or computer.
-Moreover, Safes send you daily, weekly, and monthly reports of your child’s internet activity.
-So you’ll know if your child has been trying to access inappropriate content.
+Using Safes, you can block harmful apps, websites, and search keywords on your child’s phone, tablet, or computer.
+Moreover, Safes sends you daily, weekly, and monthly reports of your child’s internet activity.
+So you’ll know if your child has been trying to access inappropriate content on different web browsers.
 Using the social media monitoring features, you can rest assured your child doesn’t come into contact with harmful content on TikTok, Instagram, YouTube, or WhatsApp.

-With all these features at your hand, why block your child’s internet access?
+With all these features at your hand, why block your child’s internet connection?
 When you weed out harmful content online, there will be nothing to block your child’s access to.

 Safes is protected with a PIN code that only you know.
 So, there’s no way your child can remove Safes from their devices or revoke your settings.
 Your child can benefit from protection around the clock without any loopholes.